3 Key Strategies For Paying Less Taxes In Brooklyn

 While taxable accounts provide flexibility and accessibility, the annual taxation is one of their drawbacks, making them a poor choice for long-term savings.

 You may wonder, “Why be taxed every year by placing our money in taxable accounts?
-Why can't we just place money in tax-free and tax-deferred accounts?”
+Why can't we just place money in tax-free or tax-deferred accounts?”

 No Age or Contribution Limits: In taxable accounts, there are no restrictions on contributions or age limits, which means you can transfer any amount into your account regardless of your age.